A Comparative Review of the BlueSky Statistics GUI for R

 Plug-in Modules

 When choosing a GUI, one of the most fundamental questions is: what can it do for you?
-What the initial software installation of each GUI gets you is covered in this series of articles Graphics, Analysis, and Modeling sections.
+What the initial software installation of each GUI gets you is covered in this series of articles’ Graphics, Analysis, and Modeling sections.
 Regardless of what comes built-in, it’s good to know how active the development community is.
 They contribute “plug-ins” that add new menus and dialog boxes to the GUI.
 This level of activity ranges from very low (RKWard, Rattle, Deducer) through medium (JASP 15) to high (jamovi 43, R Commander 43).

 Startup

 Some user interfaces for R, such as jamovi or JASP, start by double-clicking on a single icon, which is great for people who prefer not to write code.
-Others, such as R commander and JGR, have you start R, load a package from your library, and call a function.
+Others, such as R commander or Deducer, have you start R, load a package from your library, and call a function.
 That’s better for people looking to learn R, as those are among the first tasks they’ll have to learn.

 Data Editor

 A data editor is a fundamental feature in data analysis software.
 It puts you in touch with your data and lets you get a feel for it, if only in a rough way.
 A data editor is such a simple concept that you might think there would be hardly any differences in how they work in different GUIs.
 While there are technical differences, to a beginner, the differences in simplicity matter the most.
 Some GUIs, including jamovi, let you create only what R calls a data frame.
-They use more common terminology and call it a data set: you create one, you save one, later you open one, then you use one.
-Others, such as RKWard, trade this simplicity for the full R language perspective: a data set is stored in a workspace.
-So the process goes: you create a data set, you save a workspace, you open a workspace, and you choose a data set from within it.
+They use more common terminology and call it a dataset: you create one, you save one, later you open one, then you use one.
+Others, such as RKWard, trade this simplicity for the full R language perspective: a dataset is stored in a workspace.
+So the process goes: you create a dataset, you save a workspace, you open a workspace, and you choose a dataset from within it.

 The big advantage of SPSS is that you can simultaneously change the settings of many variables.
 So if you had, say, 20 variables for which you needed to set the same factor labels (e.g., 1=Strongly Disagree…5=Strongly Agree), you could do it once and then paste them into the other 19 with just a click or two.
 Unfortunately, that’s not implemented in BlueSky.
 Some of the metadata fields can be edited directly.
 For the rest, right-click on each variable, one at a time, to make the changes.